Fire protection: Balanced approach

-Passive fire protection (PFP) in the form of compartmentalisation was developed prior to the invention of or widespread use of active fire protection (AFP), mainly in the form of automatic fire sprinkler systems.
+Passive fire protection in the form of compartmentalisation was developed prior to the invention of or widespread use of active fire protection, mainly in the form of automatic fire sprinkler systems.
 During this time, PFP was the dominant mode of protection provided in facility designs.
 With the widespread installation of fire sprinklers in the past 50 years, the reliance on PFP as the only approach was reduced.

 Building operation in conformance with design

-Fire protection within a structure is a system that relies on all of its components.
-The building is designed in compliance with the local building code and fire code by the architect and other consultants.
-A building permit is issued after review by the Authority Having Jurisdiction (AHJ).
+Effective fire protection within a structure relies upon careful and expert design, including compliance with local building and fire codes, by the architect and other building design consultants, and installation in turn being done in compliance with the agreed upon design.
+Deviations from the original design during installation should be made known to the appropriate authority for review.
+After installation the system may require testing, and a building permit may then be issued after review by an appropriate authority.

-Deviations from that original plan should be made known to the AHJ to make sure that the change is still in compliance with the law to prevent any unsafe conditions that may violate the law and put people at risk.
-For example, if the firestop systems in a structure were inoperable, a significant part of the fire safety plan might be compromised in the event of a fire because the walls and floors that contain the firestops are intended to have a fire-resistance rating.
-Likewise, if the sprinkler system or fire alarm system is inoperable for lack of proper maintenance, the likelihood of damage or personal injury is increased.
+The system may require periodic inspection and testing throughout the lifetime of the structure to identify and repair any faulty components or other defects.
+Modifications to a structure through its lifetime may require expert consideration of the fire protection system, to ensure that any modifications to the structure do not compromise the safety system.